xregistry/spec/core/spec.md

   an write operation.
-- The `COLLECTIONs` attribute is a map and MUST contain the entities of the collection (after any necessary [filtering](#filtering)), and MUST use the `SINGULARid` of each entity as the map key.
+- The `COLLECTIONs` attribute is a map and MUST contain the entities of the collection (after any necessary [filtering](#filtering)), and MUST use the `SINGULARid` of each entity as its map key.
 - The key of each entity in the collection MUST be unique within the scope of the collection.
 - The specifics of whether each attribute is REQUIRED or OPTIONAL will be